liquidctl/liquidctl/docs/corsair-hxi-rmi-psu-guide.md

 # Corsair HXi and RMi series PSUs
 _Driver API and source code available in [`liquidctl.driver.corsair_hid_psu`](../liquidctl/driver/corsair_hid_psu.py)._

+_Changed in git: HX1500i and HX1000i 2022 re-issue are now also supported._<br>

 ## Initialization

 It is necessary to initialize the device once it has been powered on.